SEND Information Report

 - Updates on the Special Needs Code of Practice, and on meeting the needs of students.
-From September 2018, staff are receiving regular training updates to promote understanding, assessment and practice around the wide range of Special Educational Needs at Park Lane.
+From September 2018, staff are receiving regular training updates to promote understanding, assessment and practice around the wide range of Special Educational Needs at Park Lane Academy,

-- Provision of a regular SENCo surgery, after school, where colleagues can consult the SENCo on any issues relating to SEN and SEN learners.
+- Provision of SENCo surgeries, after school, where colleagues can consult the SENCo on any issues relating to SEN and SEN learners,

-- Regular feedback from learning walks and learning enquiries.
+- Regular feedback from learning walks and observations.

 Where necessary, school can access outside specialist expertise such as Educational Psychologist, Speech and Language Consultant, Health and Social Care bodies or charities which support students with emotional health issues by:

 - Standing service agreements with external service providers, such as Educational Psychologists,

 - Buying in additional support where necessary by means of traded agreements,

 - Referral to specialist external medical professionals, local Health and Social Care bodies and CAMHS for additional support on a wide range of issues which can affect learning and progress.

 These are all in addition to school provision to support and improve the emotional and social development of children and young people, which includes: